 If a cooler doesn't sound right, Yeti makes a wide array of products.
 Their coffee travel mugs and water bottles have impressive temperature retention.
 If you choose a coffee thermos, be sure to check which lid comes with it.
 Some have an open-style lid, while others have a sliding mechanism to keep the lid closed.
 I suggest getting the sliding lid, it's much more effective and practical.

 When you're looking for gifts for people who love the outdoors, one thing to think about is that hardcore outdoorsy folks go out in all weather.
 So any kind of apparel that will stand up to rain, sleet, sun, or snow is going to be a hit.
-One of the best investments for outdoorsy people who head out in inclement weather is Patagonia's line of Micro Puff jackets and hoodies.
+One of the best investments for outdoorsy people who head out in inclement weather is Marmot's line of jackets, hoodies, and outdoor apparel.

 If a standard hunting knife doesn't seem like the right gift, what about a multi-tool?
-This survival multi-tool from RoverTac has 14 different tools built-in, including a small hammer, ax, pliers, saw, wrenches, bottle opener, and even a fish de-scaler.
+This Leatherman Sidekick Multi-Tool has 14 different tools built-in, including knives, pliers, screwdrivers, wire cutters, saws, and more.
 If you ever needed a single survival tool in the wilderness, this is one of the best choices.